Preran08/NYC_Airbnb/README.md

-Output:

-After cleaning our dataset, we can run the ISNULL () method to confirm that there is no NULL value that’s present.
-And there is no feature with name LAST_REVIEW as we have removed it.

     3. Data visualization:

 After cleaning our dataset, we will now move onto the data visualization part.

-    a.
-Let’s observe the placement of hotels as per the neighborhood group.

-Output:

 New York city has % county level administrative boroughs namely Manhattan, Brooklyn, queens, Bronx and Staten island.
 From the above plot, we can conclude that the top boroughs of New York are Manhattan, Brooklyn and Queens. while the least belongs to Bronx and Staten island.

     b.
 Now let’s observe the spread of hotel according to longitude and latitude:
 We are using simple linear regression to observe the latitude vs longitude graph as per the neighborhood group.

-Output:

 This is an interesting plot as we can see how the data is distributed overall, we can get the sense of how the different boroughs of New York city are placed and the area they occupy within the New York city.